 I am an Angeleno (South Bay to be specific) born and raised.
 I am currently a student at the University of Southern California, where I am studying Business, Political Science, and Real Estate.
 I still work with high school students on a daily basis, as I am an assistant to my high school's Speech and Debate team.
 I can tutor in all sorts of subjects ranging from the ACT test, most AP tests, and Spanish!
 I have studied Spanish for 5 years and I have traveled to Latin America to practice my language.
 I keep my tutoring student centered, and work to make you confident in your own talents and capabilities.
 I have followed and developed top-notch strategies and techniques for studying and learning subjects effectively.
 I self-studied for all classes and AP tests, so I know exactly what will make you grow in your subject areas.
 I am a lifelong learner and it brings me true joy to guide others in their learning, as well.
 I am a very bright personality and my friendly demeanor will make the process of learning as enjoyable as it can be for you!
 In addition to my academic life, I also love reading, music, art (including fashion), and getting to meet new people.
 I look forward to meeting you!

-University of Southern California - Current Undergrad, Political Science
+Undergraduate Degree: University of Southern California - Current Undergrad, Political Science and Government

 ACT Composite: 32